If you dream of working from home, this detailed round-up of 131 companies that hire home workers is a great place to start looking for opportunities.

-This leading financial services company has a wide variety of remote opportunities.
-Jobs can range from customer service roles up to senior IT department positions.
+This leading financial services company has a wide variety of remote jobs hiring at any one time.
+The roles can range from customer service roles up to senior IT department positions.
 American Express works 24/7 so there are sometimes opportunities for those needing to work unsocial hours.

 FlexJobs has an information page on the American Express home working jobs here.

 It may be one of the oldest financial institutions in the US but Citizens Bank has definitely kept up with the times.
 It has won multiple employer awards and has an impressive number of work from home opportunities.
 Most are positions related to finance and mortgages but there are several admin and IT roles available as well.